rotki/rotki/docs/api.rst

    .. note::
       This endpoint should be called after getting a PnL report data.

-   Doing a GET on the this endpoint will return all missing acquisitions and prices discovered during generation of a PnL report.
+   Doing a GET on the this endpoint will return all missing acquisitions and missing prices encountered during generation of the last PnL report.

    **Example Request**: